serverlessworkflow/specification/specification.md

 * Reference a `produced` and `consumed` [event definitions](#Event-Definition) via the `eventRef` property.
 * Reference a sub-workflow invocation via the `subFlowRef` property.

-Note that `functionRef`, `eventRef`, and `subFlowRef` are mutually exclusive, meaning that only of of them can be specified in a single action definition.
+Note that `functionRef`, `eventRef`, and `subFlowRef` are mutually exclusive, meaning that only one of them can be specified in a single action definition.

 The `name` property specifies the action name.